robertovg/chat-exercise/README.md

 * [ ] Be able to update show if the other user is writing.
 * [x] Work on the styles for mobile first only design.
 Just a simple grid with 3 sections (header, main, footer)
 * [x] Place your own messages are on the right hand side in a green bubble and the other persons messages are on the left hand side in a grey bubble.
-* [ ] Implement commands in chatForm messages:
+* [x] Implement commands in chatForm messages:
   * [ ] /nick <name> - sets your name for the chat
-  * [ ] /think <message> - makes the text appear in dark grey, instead of black
+  * [x] /think <message> - makes the text appear in dark grey, instead of black
   * [ ] /oops - removes the last message sent
-* [ ] Polish styles and UX.
+* [x] Polish styles and UX.
+(I think not bad for the time I spent 🤓)
 * [ ] Create some extras functionalities for commands:
   * [ ] When the user is typing, indication that they are typing should be shown to the other user.
   * [ ] (smile) should produce a smiley face, (wink) should produce a winking face
-  * [ ] When a new message arrives, it should slide in, and the messages above slide up
+  * [ ] When a new message arrives, it should slide in, and the messages above slide up.
   * [ ] /fadelast - would fade out the last message to 10% visibility
-  * [ ] /highlight <message> - would make the font of the message 10% bigger, and make the background 10% darker
+  * [x] /highlight <message> - would make the font of the message 10% bigger, and make the background 10% darker